-The following charts show the changes in cognitive skills for clients who came to LearningRx with a diagnosis of Traumatic Brain Injury (TBI) between 2010 and 2015.
-The changes in standard scores on the Woodcock Johnson III - Tests of Cognitive Abilities were statistically significant for all skills (p< .001) assessed.
+Results: The following charts show the improvements in cognitive skills for clients who came to LearningRx with a diagnosis of traumatic brain injury (TBI) between 2010 and 2015.
+The changes in standard scores on the Woodcock-Johnson III - Tests of Cognitive Abilities were statistically significant for all skills (p< .001) assessed.
 Overall, the largest gains were seen in auditory processing and long-term memory, followed by working memory and broad attention.
-The average pretest IQ score was 92 and the average post-test IQ score was 102.
-In addition, post-training percentiles are within the range of normal functioning, and the average age-equivalent gain in cognitive skill performance was 3.7 years.
+The average pre-test IQ score was 92 and the average post-test IQ score was 102.
+In addition, posttraining percentiles are within the range of normal functioning, and the average age-equivalent gain in cognitive skill performance was 3.7 years.